Shenzhi-Chen/DeepSTARR-Mouse/README.md

 ```

 ## Control model training
-To compare with transfer learing, we applied two alternatives:
+To benchmark the performance of transfer learning, we implemented two alternative control strategies:
-(i) models trained directly on annotated VISTA enhancers without pre‑training.
+(i).  **Direct Training:** Models trained directly on annotated VISTA enhancers without a pre-training step.
-(ii) predictions from the sequence‑to‑accessibility models (scaled to [0, 1] and used as activity predictions).
+(ii).  **Accessibility Model Predictions:** Predictions from the sequence-to-accessibility models, which are scaled to a [0, 1] range and used as a proxy for enhancer activity.
-run following script:
+To run these control experiments, execute the following script:
 ```
 Model_evaluation/run_control_models.sh
 ```
-(i) As cross-validation fold 1 and replicate 1 directly trained model for heart as an example, is saved under enhancer_activity_model/heart/results_fold01_heart_DeepSTARR_rep1_init_random:
+(i) The output for a model trained directly on enhancer data (e.g., for heart, fold 1, replicate 1) is saved at:
 ```
 enhancer_activity_model/heart/results_fold01_heart_DeepSTARR_rep1_init_random